 If you want to manage a large-scale network centrally, choose Controller Mode.
-In Controller Mode, you can configure and monitor mass APs, switches, and gateways via Omada Pro Controller.
+In Controller Mode, you can configure and monitor mass EAPs, switches, and gateways via Omada SDN Controller.
+For detailed instructions, go to the Support Page of Omada Controller and download the User Guide.